zeljkoobrenovic/grounded-architecture/_posts/2022-07-05-communication.md

 * Based on our requirements and long-term goals, Framework A aligns better despite its higher cost.

-#### Example 7: **Watch Out**
+#### Example 5: **Watch Out**

 **Scenario**: Advising on potential risks in a software project.

 **Introductory Narrative:**
-* **Context**: Our project is progressing, but with some minor manageable security risks.
+* **Context**: Our project is progressing, but with some known manageable existing security risks.
 * **Trigger**: The upcoming API integration opens significant new security risks.
-* **Question**: How do we mitigate these risks?
+* **Question**: How do we mitigate these new risks?

 **Key Point**:
-* We need to implement additional security measures and conduct thorough testing.
+* It's imperative that we implement additional security measures and conduct more thorough testing to address the seriousness of the situation.

 **Supporting Points**:
-* Although our development process is efficient and on schedule, the API integration introduces security risks.
+* Although our development process is efficient and on schedule, the API integration has the potential to disrupt this, introducing security risks that need immediate attention.
 * With our team's expertise, we can implement additional security measures and conduct thorough testing before integration, proactively addressing these risks and ensuring project success.
+* Extra resources may be temporarily needed to avoid significant delays in the roadmap.

 <br>